 “Securities Act” means the Securities Act of 1933, as amended.

 “Subscription Documents” means the Subscription Agreement and related documents attached as Exhibit 3 hereto.

+“Unit(s)” means a unit of membership in the Company that is purchased by investors or otherwise issued to Persons, as decided in the sole discretion of the Manager and subject to the Operating Agreement.

 Additional Information

 Prospective investors may request additional information concerning the Company and other matters relating thereto that is necessary to verify the information in this Memorandum, and the Company will undertake to provide such information to the extent the Company possesses the information or can acquire such information without unreasonable effort or expense.
 All questions or comments should be directed to the CEO of the Company.
 Information about the Company is contained in the following documents, which may be included in electronic format accompanying this Memorandum, each of which is incorporated herein by reference: